Kane1490/Unit-1-Case-Study/README.md

 ## Business Activities
 ___
 Afterpay provides a service to both retail merchants and customers.
-It allows retail merchants to increase sales, whilst after pay carries the risk as Afterpay pays the retail merchant straight away and assumes non-payment risk, this is why the retail merchant pays the fee.
+It allows retail merchants to increase sales, whilst Afterpay carries the risk as Afterpay pays the retail merchant straight away and assumes non-payment risk, this is why the retail merchant pays the fee.
 It allows customers to purchase goods in a BNPL structure without having to use a credit card or apply for a loan, both of which can have interest rates attached.

 Afterpays target market, as mentioned above, are millennials, or other individuals that are tech savvy, and more conscious about being in debt.
 According to Australian Fintech "the number of BNPL users will pass 4 million by 2023 when Australia’s ecommerce market will be worth US$47 billion.".
 Afterpay recorded a revenue of 450 million in 2020, an increase of 106.6% from the previous year.